Click here to learn more

 Key Takeaway #1: Front-load enough quality content to capture and captivate your audience.

 The people who’ve first heard about Peterson either by word-of-mouth checked up what the hell was going on with this “activist of hate speech”.
 What they found instead was hours of valuable and actionable lectures which communicated a lot of sense.
-Once they saw the big picture and hours of intellectual content on a level they could understand, they stayed to learn more.
+Once they saw the big picture and a stockpile of intellectual content on a level they could understand, they stayed to learn more.

 KEY STRATEGY #2: Use the Influencers to Accelerate Your Message